-Your website can go down for various reason including database down or hacked. another common reason for website down can be hosting provider and that’s why you should always host your website with reliable hosting provider like SiteGround.
+Another common reason for website down can be a hosting provider, and that’s why you should always host your site with a reliable hosting provider.

 I’ve listed the following tools, which will help you get notified in case your web URL goes down.

 Following tools will help to get notified remotely when your website goes down.
-However, if you are looking for in-house solution then you can try PHP Server Monitor open source.
+However, if you are looking for an in-house solution, then you can try a PHP Server Monitor open source.

-Status Cake allow you to check your website uptime every 5 minutes under FREE account.
-Don’t worry if your website is password protected, you can do checks for that with basic authentication too.
+Status Cake allows you to check your website uptime every 5 minutes under the FREE account.
+Don’t worry if your site is password protected; you can do checks for that with basic authentication too.

-Free Site Status monitors your site from multiple locations and let you know when it’s not accessible.
-It also capture the website performance and present the data in nice graph.
+Free Site Status monitors your site from multiple locations and lets you know when it’s not accessible.
+It also captures the website performance and presents the data in a nice graph.
 It’s recommended for personal website monitoring.

 Monitor.us is now part of MONITIS and trusted by many large organizations like Adobe, eBay, Lenovo, and Siemens.
-In the free account, you can have 5 monitors with an interval of 15 minutes checks from 2 locations.
-You can also get 1 full-page load monitored in 60 minutes checks from 2 locations.
+In the free account, you can have five monitors with an interval of 15 minutes checks from 2 locations.
+You can also get one full-page load monitored in 60 minutes checks from 2 locations.

 Uptimia offers website uptime checks in 5 minutes interval from 5 data centers and notifies you through email under the free account.

-I like their reporting with a beautiful graph.
-It also shows average response time with each technical check like DNS, Connect, Send, Wait, and Receive.
+I like their reporting on a beautiful graph.
+It also shows average response time with each technical check like DNS, Connects, Send, Wait, and Receive.

-Monitor two website with insping in absolutely FREE to receive instant notifications and in-depth reporting when your website goes down.
-If you are looking for web hook integration or get notified on slack then this is something out of the box with insping.
+Monitor two website with insping in absolutely FREE to receive instant notifications and in-depth reporting when your site goes down.
+If you are looking for webhook integration or get notified on slack, then this is something out of the box with insping.

 Monitor 5 websites, every one-minute in free with uptime doctor.
-You can either choose to get notified through email or receive push alerts on android or iOS device.
+You can either choose to get notified by email or receive push alerts on Android or iOS device.

 Get notified by email or SMS when your site goes down with Monitority.

 This list wouldn’t complete without Pingdom.
-One of the most popular monitoring services and you can monitor one website in FREE.
+One of the most popular monitoring services and you can monitor one website for FREE.
 A beautiful reporting and response time history.

 Binary Canary let you monitor website in 15 minutes frequency and notify when your website is not reachable.
 You can monitor HTTP, HTTPS, FTP, SMTP, POP3, etc.

 Monitor in 5 minutes of interval and historical data saved for a month.
-AppBeat notify you 100 times in a month under FREE account and you can integrate with slack or pager duty.
+AppBeat notifies you 100 times in a month under the FREE account, and you can integrate with slack or pager duty.